minekube/brigodier/README.md

 ## Usage

-At the heart of Brigodier, you need a `CommandDispatcher`.
+At the heart of Brigodier, you need a `Dispatcher`.

 A command dispatcher holds a "command tree", which is a series of `CommandNode`s that represent the various possible syntax options that form a valid command.